+- 1. General provisions

-- 2. Qualification and admission - 3.
-Content and structure of the degree programme - 4.
-Examinations and final assessment in the degree programme; general provisions - 5.
-Examinations and final assessment in the degree programme; special provisions - 6.
-Study progress supervision - 7.
-Transitional and final provisions
+- 2. Qualification and admission

+- 3. Content and structure of the degree programme

+- 4. Examinations and final assessment in the degree programme; general provisions

+- 5. Examinations and final assessment in the degree programme; special provisions

+- 6. Study progress supervision

+- 7. Transitional and final provisions